AnnabelZhang1/AnnabelZ_Pd2_Workshop/25_flask-apache/README.md

 # how-to :: Add Flask and Host w/ Apache
 ---
 ## Overview
-  Guide to installing Flask for Py apps and getting them to run on apache
+  Guide to installing Flask for Py apps and getting them to run on Apache

 ### Estimated Time Cost: 20 mins